 “My wife and I love growing veggies with our 5-year-old.
-We have a tiny backyard, and raised beds will help maximize space—and keep the plants away from hungry bunnies.” —Ian Cliffe, husband of Ellie Martin Cliffe, Deputy Editor, Taste of Home
+We have a tiny backyard, and raised beds will help maximize space—and keep the plants away from hungry bunnies.” —Ian Cliffe, husband of Ellie Martin Cliffe, Taste of Home Executive Editor

 The Ultimate Boredom Buster

-“While it’s not the most manly Father’s Day gift—I have all the power tools and yard equipment I need—I would waste countless hours playing tabletop corn hole.” —Brad Holden, Senior Editor, The Family Handyman
+“While it’s not the manliest Father’s Day gift—I have all the power tools and yard equipment I need—I would waste countless hours playing tabletop corn hole.” —Brad Holden, The Family Handyman Senior Editor

 Outdoor Relaxation Gear